-Facebook is building a brain-computer interface
+Facebook is building brain-computer interfaces for typing, and hearing via skin

 Facebook is improving the 360 video experience by predicting where you will look

+Today at F8, Facebook revealed it has a team of 60 engineers working on building a brain-computer interface that will let you type with just your mind without invasive implants.
+The team plans to use optical imaging to scan your brain a hundred times per second to detect you speaking silently in your head, and translate it into text.

+Regina Dugan, the head of Facebook’s R&D division Building 8, explained to conference attendees that the goal is to eventually allow people to type at 100 words per minute, 5X faster than typing on a phone, with just your mind.

-Today Facebook will reveal its progress on creating brain-computer interface that could let people control augmented reality and virtual reality expereinces with their mind instead of a screen or controller.
+Eventually, brain-computer interfaces could let people control augmented reality and virtual reality experiences with their mind instead of a screen or controller.
 Facebook’s CEO and CTO teased these details of this “direct brain interface” technology over the last two days at Facebook’s F8 conference.
-Regina Dugan, the head of Facebook’s R&D division Building 8, will be on stage this morning to present specifics Facebook’s brain-computer interface plans.

-We’ll updated this story as soon as more details are announced today.
+“What if you could type directly from your brain?”
+Dugan asked.
+She showed a video of a paralyzed medical patient who can type using their mind thanks to implanted sensors.
+She went on to explain how Facebook wants to do this without surgical implants.

+Building 8 only began working on the brain typing project six months ago, but it now is collaborating with UC San Francisco, UC Berkeley, Johns Hopkins Medicine, Johns Hopkins University’s Applied Physics Laboratory and Washington University School of Medicine in St. Louis.
+Researches who specialize in machine learning for decoding speech and language, building optical neuroimaging systems with advanced spatial resolution and next-generation neural prosthetics are involved.

+A team of Facebook engineers was shown experimenting with hearing through skin using a system of actuators tuned to 16 frequency bands.
+A test subject was able to develop a vacabulary of nine different words they could hear through their skin.

+To underscore the gravity of such mind-reading technology, Dugan started her talk by saying she’s never seen something as powerful as the smartphone “that didn’t have unintended consequences”.
+She mentioned that we’d all be better off if we looked up from our phones every so often.
+But at the same time, she believes technology can foster empathy, education, and global community.

-But Building 8 already has job listings related to the project.
+Building 8 already has job listings related to the project.
 They show its interest in electrophysiological data, and non-invasive neural imaging.

 Facebook is looking for Brain-Computer Interface Engineer “who will be responsible for working on a 2-year B8 project focused on developing advanced BCI technologies.”
 Responsibilities include “Application of machine learning methods, including encoding and decoding models, to neuroimaging and electrophysiological data.”
 It’s also looking for a Neural Imaging Engineer who will be “focused on developing novel non-invasive neuroimaging technologies” who will “Design and evaluate novel neural imaging methods based on optical, RF, ultrasound, or other entirely non-invasive approaches”.